keithalpichi/audio-player/README.md

 import AudioPlayer from '@keithalpichi/audio-player'
 // create an audio player instance const audioPlayer = new AudioPlayer();
-// initialize the player.
-You should call this after a user gesture but before any other methods. audioPlayer.initialize()
 // get an audio file from a server using fetch const response = await fetch('https://localhost:443/song.wav');
 // convert the response to an ArrayBuffer